Age-related Macular Degeneration (AMD) is a poorly understood condition affecting many Canadians

 A diagnosis of AMD does not mean an automatic sentence to a life of blindness, however, the disease can have a profound effect on your quality of life.
 A significant loss of central vision can severely impact your ability to function as before, making things you’ve always taken for granted such as reading, driving, and watching television, extremely difficult.
 But, since your peripheral vision is not directly affected by AMD, you should still be able to function independently with the help of visual aids and rehabilitation.

 One of the most difficult things to overcome however is the emotional toll that vision loss takes.
-On first diagnosis, people can experience a range of emotions including shock, disbelief, denial, resentment, anger, rage, sadness, and loss.
+On the first diagnosis, people can experience a range of emotions including shock, disbelief, denial, resentment, anger, rage, sadness, and loss.
 Most people also go through a period of depression, which, unchecked, can lead to even more problems than just coping with vision loss.
 Ask for help if you need it.
 Your loved ones, family, friends and even others with AMD are there to help you.

 Learning to carry on in new ways is the key.
 People who learn to adapt so they can continue to do the things they love fare much better.
-For example, if reading is your passion, you can adapt by using a magnifier or listening to audio books which allows for continued independence and confidence.
+For example, if reading is your passion, you can adapt by using a magnifier or listening to audiobooks which allow for continued independence and confidence.

 The Canadian National Institute for the Blind (CNIB) or other low vision specialists can help you cope with your vision loss.
 Both specialists and the CNIB can offer various vision enhancement devices and tips, as well as vision rehabilitation counseling, peer support and other services to help make the most of your remaining vision and increase your independence.

 Low vision rehabilitation and a solid support network of family, friends, AMD support groups, and organizations like the CNIB can all help you cope with vision loss.

-For more information go the the MACULAR DEGENERATION VIDEO COLLECTION in the VIDEO LIBRARY of this website.
+For more information go the MACULAR DEGENERATION VIDEO COLLECTION in the VIDEO LIBRARY of this website.